(253) 544-4032

 • Dip a clean sponge into the cleaning solution and wipe over the grid pattern of the rug

-• Use a fresh towel to soak up excess moisture
+• Use a fresh towel to soak up the leftover moisture.

-As far as how often you should DIY clean your oriental rug, six months is ideal if you have children or pets.
-Otherwise, you can go a year before doing so.
+Cleaning your oriental rug every six months is ideal if you have children or pets.
+Otherwise, you can wait about a year in between cleanings.

 DON’T Let Moisture Set In

-Believe it or not, one of the biggest enemies of oriental rugs is moisture.
-That’s because a moist rug is a breeding ground for mold and mildew.
-Moisture can also cause a wool rug to shrink.
-That’s why, whether it’s an area rug or something larger, you should keep your oriental rug away from humidity.
-It’s also a good idea to hang your rugs outside a couple of times a year.
-Make sure that it’s a warm day with little to no humidity.
+Because a moist rug is a breeding ground for mold and mildew, and can even cause a rug to shrink, moisture is one of the biggest enemies of oriental rugs.
+That’s why, whether it’s an area rug or something larger, you should keep your oriental rug out of humidity.
+It’s also a good idea to hang your rugs outside a couple of times during the warmer, dryer parts of the year.

 DO Put Padding Underneath Your Rugs

-When you have a professional rug, something that can decrease the need for rug repair services is putting padding underneath it.
+Putting padding underneath your oriental rug can decrease the need for rug repair services.
 This will help your rugs to maintain their shape and reduce wrinkling.
 Another bonus of padding is that it will keep rugs from sliding on hardwood floors.

 DON’T Forget to Rotate Them Regularly